Vinney Hospice and Palliative Care

 One of three people 65 years of age and older falls each year.

-The program begins with a comprehensive, balance evaluation with a licensed physical therapist, including an assessment of balance, vision, dizziness and strength as well as walking and movement tasks.
+The program begins with a comprehensive, balance evaluation with a licensed physical therapist, including an assessment of balance, sensation, vision, dizziness and strength as well as walking and movement tasks.
 Following the evaluation, your individualized program is developed to improve your strength, balance, and meet your goals.

 Therapy for Dizziness